A. J. Green

-Adriel Jeremiah Green (born July 31, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL) for 12 seasons, primarily with the Cincinnati Bengals.
-He played college football for the Georgia Bulldogs, and was drafted by the Bengals fourth overall in the 2011 NFL Draft, where he spent ten seasons prior to joining the Arizona Cardinals for his final two years.
+Adriel Jeremiah "AJ" Green (born July 31, 1988) is an American former professional football wide receiver who played in the National Football League (NFL) for twelve seasons, primarily with the Cincinnati Bengals.
+He played college football for the Georgia Bulldogs, earning first-team All-American honors before being selected by the Bengals with the fourth overall pick in the 2011 NFL draft.
+He is regarded as one of the greatest wide receivers of the 2010’s decade.

 In his first season with the Bengals, Green made the 2012 Pro Bowl becoming the first rookie receiver to make a Pro Bowl appearance in eight years, and went on to accumulate a total of seven Pro Bowl appearances throughout his career.
 From 2011 to 2013, Green caught more passes (260) than any other player in NFL history during their first three seasons, a record that was later broken by Jarvis Landry and Odell Beckham Jr. (288).
 He had six seasons with 1,000 or more receiving yards.

 Green signed with the Cardinals in 2021, having finished his Bengals career ranked second in franchise history, behind only Chad Johnson, in receiving yards, receiving touchdowns, and receptions.
+On September 16, 2023, Green signed a one-day contract with the Bengals to retire with the team.

 Early life

-Green is the son of Woodrow and Dora Green; Woodrow was a steelworker and truck driver and Dora, a clerk at a Walmart.
-When A. J. was age 4, his only sibling, older brother Avionce, died in a car wreck on the way to a school carnival; the wreck also left their aunt paralyzed.
+When Green was age 4, his older brother and only sibling died in a car wreck on the way to a school carnival.
 Green was on his elementary school's juggling team, telling The Atlanta Journal-Constitution that he learned to juggle as early as second grade.
 Green said he could juggle as many as four items at once, and that the ability helped the development of his hand-eye coordination.